istio/istio/samples/open-telemetry/loki/REAME.md

 kubectl apply -f otel.yaml -n istio-system
 ```

-With following configuration, otel-collector-contrib will create a grpc receiver on port `4317`, and output to stdout.
-You can find more details from [here](https://github.com/open-telemetry/opentelemetry-collector-contrib).
+With the following configuration, otel-collector-contrib will create a grpc receiver on port `4317`, and output to stdout.
+You can find more details [here](https://github.com/open-telemetry/opentelemetry-collector-contrib).

 ```yaml
     receivers: